 You’re struggling so hard to figure it out, but it just doesn’t seem to work.

 But guess what.
 Having it figured out is bullshit.
 Having things figured out is a fixed mindset, and when the world moves so fast, fixed things don’t last.
 Figuring things out along the way is way more beneficial and works in the long run.

-Figuring things out means you will be struggling, and that’s ok.
+Figuring things out means you will be struggling, and that’s okay.
 It’s part of the process.
-What’s not ok is that everyone pretends like they got their shit figured out and don’t struggle.
+What’s not okay is that everyone pretends like they got their shit figured out and don’t struggle.

 The struggle is real

 Society doesn’t talk about the struggle.
 It’s always perfect pictures and people that accidentally stumbled upon success and happiness.
 When someone asks how things are going, you put on a fake smile and say: “I’m fine, busy, busy, busy, you know me!” (and when you walk around the corner you break down in tears for the 6th time that day).

 But, we all want to know about the struggle.
 Once we move past the initial shame and facade that we all have it figured out, we are open to someone’s struggle because it’s so relatable.